 Conclusion/Recommendation for Stargazer Skillet

 The Stargazer is not the only smooth-surfaced cast iron skillet out there, but it was the least expensive one we tested.
 If you like the design of the skillet and really want the smooth surface, this is the most affordable option.
 Or, if you want to support a company that uses "sustainsable" manufacturing processes, this is a good option too (like the Field skillet above).
-However, if you want to save some money, you can get similar (if not identical) performance for a lot less--and the rough surfaces smooth out with just a few weeks of regular use.
+However, if you want to save money, you can get similar performance for a lot less--and the rough surfaces smooth out with just a few weeks of regular use.

 buy stargazer cast iron skillet now: